LiberTEM/LiberTEM/docs/source/architecture.rst

+.. _`architecture`:

 Architecture
 ============

 .. image:: ./images/architecture.svg

-For the beginning, LiberTEM will focus on pixelated STEM data processing, both interactive and offline.
-As concrete supported operations, we will start with everything that can be expressed as the application of one or more masks and summation, i.e. virtual detector, center of mass etc. These operations are embarrassingly parallel and can be scaled to a distributed system very well.
+LiberTEM currently focuses on pixelated STEM and scanning electron beam diffraction data processing, both interactive and offline.
+The processing back-end supports any n-dimensional binary data.
+As concrete supported operations, we started with everything that can be expressed as the application of one or more masks and summation, i.e. virtual detector, center of mas<s etc. These operations are embarrassingly parallel and can be scaled to a distributed system very well.
+Furthermore, we support :ref:`user-defined functions` that process well-defined subsets of a dataset following a simplified `MapReduce programming model <https://en.wikipedia.org/wiki/MapReduce>`_.

 For our task, data locality is one of the most important factors for achieving good performance and scalability.
 With a traditional distributed storage